Natural Gas Liquids | Essential Energy & Industrial Resource

 NGL – Natural Gas Liquids

-Natural gas is a mixture of hydrocarbon gases and the ratio of these different components (gases) varies.
-The vast majority of natural gas, 70-90 percent, is methane.
-The remaining 10-30 percent is various NGLs, including ethane, propane, butane, and pentane.
+Natural gas is a mixture of hydrocarbon gases, and the ratio of these different components varies.
+The vast majority of gas, 70–90 percent, is methane.
+The remaining 10–30 percent is various NGLs, including ethane, propane, butane, and pentane.
 While NGLs are gaseous at underground pressure, the molecules condense at atmospheric pressure and turn into liquids.
 The composition of natural gas can vary by geographic region, the geological age of the deposit, the depth of the gas, and many other factors.
-Natural gas that contains a lot of NGLs and condensates is referred to as wet gas, while gas that is primarily methane, with little to no liquids in it when extracted, is referred to as dry gas.
+Natural gas that contains a lot of NGLs and condensates is referred to as wet gas, while gas that is primarily methane, with little to no liquids in it when extract, is referr to as dry gas.

 Once natural gas comes out of the wellhead, any oil and water present in the gas is removed either at the wellhead or at a nearby processing facility.
 Once the natural gas is transported to a nearby natural gas processing facility, other non-NGL liquids, such as sulfur, helium, and carbon dioxide, are removed, and then the NGLs are removed.
 The process of separating the NGLs from the natural gas stream is a complicated process involving multiple steps.
 Once NGLs are separated from the natural gas stream, they must then themselves be separated.